interfasys/mediametadata/README.md

 ---

 ## Description
-An ownCloud Application, which provides CRUD access to the metadata stored in the images.
+A Cloud Application, which provides CRUD access to the metadata stored in the images.
 Images can contain extra information embedded in the header.
 The goal is to extract that information at upload time and to store it in the database so that it can be used later.

 The three main types of metadata extracted in this application are as follows: